 The owner/manager must provide the tenant with:

-The tenant then has three days to sign the Entry condition report – moveable dwelling/site and note any disagreements on the report.
-The tenant should return the signed Entry condition report – moveable dwelling/site to the owner/manager who must then give a copy of the finalised report back to the tenant.
-The owner/manager must keep a copy of the report until at least one year after the tenancy ends.
+The tenant then has seven days to sign the Entry condition report – moveable dwelling/site (Form 1b) and note any disagreements on the report.
+The tenant should return the signed entry condition report to the owner/manager who must then give a copy of the finalised report back to the tenant.
+The owner/manager must keep a copy of the report, until at least one year after the tenancy ends.

-Owner/managers who fail to provide their tenants with copies of the required paperwork face penalties under the Act, as do tenants who fail to complete and return an Entry condition report – moveable dwelling/site.
+Owner/managers who fail to provide their tenants with copies of the required paperwork face penalties under the Act, as do tenants who fail to complete and return an entry condition report.

 Breaching the terms of a tenancy agreement

-If either party to the agreement doesn’t act in accordance with the terms of the agreement, or the Act, it may be considered a breach.
+If either the tenant or the owner/manager doesn’t act in accordance with the terms of the agreement or the Act, it may be considered a breach.
 The Act outlines processes to follow when a breach has occurred, including possible ending of the agreement.
-For more information see the Dispute resolution page on the RTA website.
-If the tenant/s nd property manager/owner are unable to resolve a dispute, they can request free dispute resolution via RTA Web Services or by completing a Dispute resolution request (Form 16).
+For more information see the Dispute resolution webpage on the RTA website.
+If the tenant/s and property manager/owner are unable to resolve a dispute, they can request free dispute resolution via RTA Web Services or by submitting a paper Dispute resolution request (Form 16).

 Ending tenancy agreements

 Tenancy agreements can only be ended in accordance with the Act.
-For more information see the Ending a tenancy agreement fact sheet.
+For more information see the Ending a tenancy agreement for managing parties fact sheet or the Ending a tenancy agreement for tenants/residents fact sheet.

 For more information contact the Residential Tenancies Authority.